Benjamin L. Smith CPA, CGMA

 Ben Smith serves as our President and Chief Executive Officer.
 He specializes in providing information technology consulting, corporate tax and higher income individual tax planning and compliance.
 In addition to being a Certified Public Accountant, he is also recognized as a Chartered Global Management Accountant by the American Institute of Certified Public Accountants.

-Ben was appointed by Commissioner Adam Krupp in January 2018 to the newly formed Tax Advisory Council for the Indiana Department of Revenue.
+Ben was appointed by Commissioner Adam Krupp in January 2018 to the inaugural Tax Advisory Council for the Indiana Department of Revenue.
 Read more below.
-He also serves as Vice-Chair for the Indiana CPA Society's Tax Resource and Advisory Council.
+He also serves as Chairman for the Indiana CPA Society's Tax Resource and Advisory Council.

 A graduate of Columbia City High School, Ben joined Estep-Doctor & Company in 1989 after graduating with a Bachelor of Science degree in accounting from Manchester College.
 Ben was awarded the MVP in 1989 on the Manchester College Golf Team, and was lead trumpet for both the concert and jazz bands while at Manchester.